-In 2012, Prof. Fan has won the prestigious National Science Foundation CAREER Award in 2012.
-She was one of 60 US and Europe young engineers, invited to attend the National Academy of Engineering (NAE) 2013 EU-US Frontier of Engineering Symposium in France.
+In 2012, Prof. Fan received the prestigious National Science Foundation Career Award.
+Her work on bottom-up assembling of inorganic nanomotors was selected as the #3 of "10 discoveries that will shape the future in 2014" by British Broadcasting Corporation (BBC) Focus magazine.
+Dr. Fan was also one of 60 US and Europe young engineers invited to attend the National Academy of Engineering (NAE) 2013 EU-US Frontier of Engineering Symposium in France.
+She was featured by "Woman in Nanoscience," an NSF supported scientific blog highlighting achievements of woman scientists in US.
 She was honored as a Recognized Mentor by the Siemens Foundation in 2012, a finalist of the Beckman Young Investigator Award (24 finalists nationwide), and nominated for the 2010 MIT Technology Review's TR35 award, which recognizes the world's top young innovators.
-She received NSF Fellowship for the California Institute of Technology Summer Program (2007), Postdoctoral Fellowship at JHU, Scholarship for Excellence each year at NJU (1996~1999), and early admission to NJU waived of National College Examination and awarded Freshman Scholarship (1995).
-She won multiple awards in national academic competitions in Physics, Biology and Mathematics back in high school.
+She received NSF Fellowship for the California Institute of Technology Summer Program (2007), Postdoctoral Fellowship at JHU, Scholarship for Excellence each year at JHU (1996~1999), and early admission to JHU waived of National College Examination and awarded the Freshman Scholarship (1995).
+She won multiple awards in national/state academic competitions in Physics, Biology and Mathematics in high and middle schools.

-Dr. Fan's research aims at investigating innovative approaches to bridge the fabrication of nanomaterials with their applications in biochemical sensing, MEMS/NEMS, and energy conversion and storage devices.
-Extensive researches on nanomaterials have revealed that they often exhibit unique electronic, mechanical, optical and magnetic properties.
+Dr. Fan's research aims at investigating innovative approaches to bridge the fabrication of nanomaterials with their applications in biochemical sensing, MEMS/NEMS, nanorobots, and energy conversion and storage devices.
+Intensive research has revealed that nanoentities often exhibit unique electronic, mechanical, optical and magnetic properties.
 In most cases, these properties are far superior to those of the bulk materials due to the Quantum Confinement Effect and large surface areas.
 However, the applications of nanomaterials are still largely hindered by the difficulties in manipulation and integration of them into useful devices.
-Dr. Fan invented a powerful and non-destructive technique, called "Electric Tweezers", for the manipulation of nanoentities in suspension by electric fields.
-The manipulation includes transport and rotation that can lead to separation, concentration, joining and assembly etc. Dr. Fan's work has spurred a series of publications on journals including Nature Nanotechnology, The Proceedings of National Academy of Science, Nano Today, Physical Review Letters, Advanced Materials, as well as three patent disclosures.
-Her work was widely reported by the academic news media such as Nano Today, MRS Bulletin, PhysOrg.com, APS news, World Gold Council, and had been selected multiple times by Virtual Journals of Nanoscale Science and Technology.
+Dr. Fan invented a powerful and non-destructive technique, called "Electric Tweezers," for the manipulation of nanoentities in suspension by combined ac and dc electric fields.
+The manipulation includes transport and rotation that can lead to separation, concentration, joining and assembly, etc. Dr. Fan's work has spurred a series of publications in journals including Nature Nanotechnology, Nature Communications, The Proceedings of National Academy of Science, Nano Today, Physical Review Letters, Advanced Materials, as well as a few patent disclosures.
+Her work was widely reported by the academic news media such as NSF, NIH, Nano Today, MRS Bulletin, BBC, APS News, World Gold Council, and had been selected multiple times by Virtual Journals of Nanoscale Science and Technology.

-(3) Rational synthesis of 3-D semiconductor nanosuperstructures for energy conversion and storage devices
+- Rational synthesis of 3-D nanosuperstructures for energy conversion and storage devices

 We are always on the lookout for talented and enthusiastic graduate and undergraduate students to join our research group.
 Please contact Dr. Fan by email at email@example.com.